paoda/blue-gacha/README.md

 let students: Vec<Student> = serde_json::from_str(&json).unwrap();
 ```

-This Repo contains `students.json` which is an Array where each object within the arry contains a Student's Japanese name, English TL name and rarity.
+This Repo contains `students.json` (in the examples directory) which is an Array where each object within the array contains a Student's Japanese name, English TL name and rarity.

 ```rust
 let banner_students: Vec<Student> = students